NEU-IDKE/S-DBpedia/README.md

 The full dataset with attribute information is available in [Zenodo](https://doi.org/10.5281/zenodo.7431612).

 ## Benchmarking

 - Link predection experiments are conducted with three models **TransE**, **DistMult**, and **ConvE** on all datasets.
-- the configurations for each of the models are given in the Code diectory.
+- the configurations for each of the models are given in the `Code/` diectory.

+## How to use these data for knowledge graph completion tasks?

+We have provided detailed experimental use cases.

+The experimental code and related instructions can be viewed at [README](./Code/README.md) under `Code/`.

 ## Others